How to Manage Remote Work Teams: A 101 Guide

 If there’s a bottleneck somewhere, or a manual process that slows things down, it will have a knock-on effect on overall team performance.

-To streamline and optimize workflows, it’s advisable to onboard your team with a project management tool and perhaps also invest in an automation tool.
-While a project management tool like Wrike or Monday.com will allow you to visualize your tasks and projects for simple workflows, an automation tool like Zapier can help you reduce time spent on trivial tasks.
+To streamline and optimize workflows, it’s advisable to onboard your team with a project management tool.
+Aand perhaps also invest in an automation tool.
+A project management tool like Wrike or Monday.com will allow you to visualize your tasks and projects for simple workflows.
+An automation tool like Zapier can help you reduce time spent on trivial tasks.

 It’s amazing how much time we can spend in meetings that don’t offer much value or sending emails when other forms of communication would be faster.
 As such, automate where possible, and make sure time is being spent as productively as possible.